 If your child is placed on the SEND Register, then they will start to receive extra help.
-This will be set out on an Individual Support Plan so that you can see what help your child is receiving and how often.
+This will be set out on an Individual Support Plan (ISP) so that you can see what help your child is receiving and how often.
+These will be shared three times a year with parents/carers via email and parents evening appointments.